ekandreas/phpgrid/readme.txt

 * Works in common browsers as IE8-10, Firefox, Chrome and Safari
 * ...

-Read more about all the features to phpgrid [here](http://www.phpgrid.org/features/)!
+Read more about all the [features to phpgrid here](http://www.phpgrid.org/features/)!

 We are currently using this plugin as a base component to other plugin development so it will be extended with more advanced functions.

-Join our [fb-page](https://www.facebook.com/pages/Phpgrid-for-WP/486409724756060) for support and discussions!
+Join our [Facebook Page](https://www.facebook.com/pages/Phpgrid-for-WP/486409724756060) for support and discussions!

 If you are a programmer:
 Please, read more at GitHub repository: [phpgrid](https://github.com/EkAndreas/phpgrid "phpgrid")